How a Holistic Nutritionist Overcame Yo-Yo Dieting and Emotional Eating

 Succumbs to emotional eating and experiences frequent cravings

-Desires to reach and maintain a healthy weight, without drastic measures
+Desires to reach and maintain their natural, healthy weight

 Is interested in a holistic approach to optimal health